 You may consider investing in the stock market but don’t know where to start, or you may find it too complex.
-Choosing where to put your money out of all the available options may be daunting, but there is an option that eases trading and allows you to diversify your funds.
+Choosing examples of fast growth stocks and where to put your money out of all the available options may be daunting, but there is an option that eases trading and allows you to diversify your funds.

 What Does ETF Mean?

 ETF, or the exchange-traded fund, is a pool of investments where multiple investors place their money on bonds or stocks.
 When you invest in an ETF, you can reap the benefits from all the securities in that fund, sometimes in the hundreds.

 Exchange-traded funds are usually easier to trade and incur fewer fees than other investments.
 ETF means one party owns the assets, finds a way to track how they change, then sells the shares to investors.

 While stakeholders own the shares or part of the ETF, they don’t have rights to the main assets.
 Therefore, ETF managers passively run it, unlike in mutual funds, where investors actively track the investments, knowing when they will rise or fall.

 Types of ETFs

 There are various ETF types you can invest in even as a beginner.
 Opting for the stock ETF means that you prefer long-term investments, hence more recovery time due to the market’s volatility.

 Alternatively, the bond ETF is for those who prefer less risky routes and fixed income returns.
 On the other hand, Commodity ETF allows you to invest in natural resources and other tangible goods.